bmedici/rest-ftp-daemon/README.md

 * config file environment section
 * application internal defaults

-As a starting point, ``rest-ftp-daemon.yml.sample`` is an exemple config file that can be  copied into the expected location ``/etc/rest-ftp-daemon.yml``.
+As a starting point, `rest-ftp-daemon.yml.sample` is an example config file that can be  copied into the expected location ``/etc/rest-ftp-daemon.yml``.

 Default administrator credentials are admin/admin.
 Please change the password in this configuration file before starting any kind of production.